 New Traffic Safety Request Form Online: The Smithfield Traffic Safety Commission is proud to introduce the new “Traffic Safety Request Form.”
 The new online form makes the process of identifying traffic problems and recommending solutions to the Smithfield Traffic Safety Commission more efficient.
 The user friendly form allows a traffic safety request to be added to the Traffic Safety Commission Meeting.
 Appropriate requests will be added to the agenda for the next scheduled meeting.
 We look forward to working with the public in an effort to enhance traffic safety.
 For additional information please contact Sgt.
-Kevin Proulx at email@example.com or 401-231-2500 x145.
+Paul Gorman at firstname.lastname@example.org or 401-231-2500 x145.

 Find the form here on our website at: https://smithfieldpd.com/tsc-form/